Janice Moore READ MORE

 Htet Thiri Aung READ MORE

-Htet Thiri Aung is a Junior Project Officer in the Asia-Pacific Regional office in Myanmar.
+Htet Thiri Aung is a Project and Research Officer in the Asia-Pacific Regional office in Myanmar.
 She supports the effective functioning of day-to-day project management, operations, and business development.
-Ms Aung supports the design and translation of research survey tools and other related research documentation, as well as the analysis of data acquired during field visits.
+As part of the research element of her role, Ms Aung also supports the design and translation of research survey tools and other related research documentation, as well as the analysis of data acquired during field visits.
 She also provides assistance to consultants in translation, interviews and logistics/operations.